Why do we fight with our spouse?

 Remember, more than 34 million Americans have diabetes, about one in ten, and approximately 90-95 percent of them have type 2 diabetes.

-We have to create a desire not to be diabetic in the 21st century and after,” he said.
+We have to create a desire not to be diabetic in the 21st century and after.

 As we all know, highly processed or refined carbs like white flour, white bread, and pasta are not our friends.